France seeks Renault board meeting to replace Ghosn: sources

 The French state and its advisers are also considering candidates for the Renault CEO role currently occupied on an interim basis by Ghosn’s deputy Thierry Bollore.

-Bollore is among contenders for the permanent CEO appointment, along with senior Toyota (7203.T) executive Didier Leroy, Elior (ELIOR.PA) boss Philippe Guillemot and one other executive, a source involved in the discussions said.
+Bollore is among contenders for the permanent CEO appointment.
+Others under consideration include senior Toyota (7203.T) executive Didier Leroy, Elior (ELIOR.PA) boss Philippe Guillemot and one other potential candidate, a source involved in the discussions said.

+“Philippe Guillemot denies being a candidate for Ghosn’s succession,” said a spokesman for food services group Elior.
+“It’s possible that people considered him, but no more than that.”

-Alternatively Senard himself could also assume the CEO title, effectively taking over both of Ghosn’s current roles, the source said.
+Senard could alternatively be appointed chairman and CEO, taking over both of Ghosn’s current roles, the source said.
 “All these options are on the table.”

 Leroy declined to comment, and attempts by Reuters to reach Senard at Michelin were unsuccessful.
 Headhunting firms Korn Ferry and Emeric Lepoutre & Partners, which are involved in the executive search, could not be reached after hours.

-French officials had said Ghosn should be kept in office unless it became clear he was would remain “incapacitated” for much longer, also hinting that Tuesday’s court decision would be an “important development”.
+French officials had said Ghosn should be kept in office unless it became clear he would remain “incapacitated” for much longer, also hinting that Tuesday’s court decision would be an “important development”.

 Two senior French finance ministry officials were traveling to Tokyo on Tuesday for talks with Nissan stakeholders aimed at stabilizing the alliance with Renault, daily Le Figaro reported.